astroport-fi/astroport-core/contracts/tokenomics/generator/README.md

 ### `setup_pool`

 Sets the allocation point to zero for specified pool.
-Only the owner contract can execute this.
+Only the factory contract can execute this.

 ```json
 {